Make Works

 How to: Maintain relationships with listed factories

-Once listings are live, you will want to continue building a strong relationship with your manufacturers.
+Once are live, you will want to continue building a strong relationship with your manufacturers.
 Working out how to strengthen this community of listed manufacturers is something we are constantly working on and have by no means cracked just yet!

 We’ve found that some listings will be frequently in touch, wanting advice about new suppliers, or telling you about exciting new projects they have been involved in recently.
 Others you will only hear from every year or so, or if there is a problem.